babashka/sci/doc/fork-state-audit.md

 - mutating a child transient or array changed the object seen by the parent;
 - using a memoized function in the child populated the cache used by parent;
 - a child `defmethod` installed the method in parent;
-- child changes to namespace metadata and atom metadata appeared in parent;
+- before self-describing atoms, child atom metadata changes appeared in the parent and a watch installed in the child fired for a parent mutation;
-- a watch installed in child fired for a parent atom mutation;
+- namespace metadata still leaks across worlds;
 - before world-scoped frames, a child-only dynamic binding was visible in a nested parent evaluation;
 - before the conveyor correction, a future launched in child mutated the